zpasal/Colonnade/README.md

 Colonnade is simple Java ORM implementation for HBase based on DAO pattern using Java annotations for mapping directives.

-NOTE
-====

-Todays build (October 3) is a little different than in documentation.
-For more info see /test folder

 Dependencies
 ============